 Learning theories support the supposition that didactic material, supplemented with experiential opportunities, facilitates optimal learning.
-Occupational therapy programs provide experiential learning opportunities through required fieldwork rotations.
-The goal of MWU's Occupational Therapy Program is to exceed the standards set by The Accreditation Council of Occupational Therapy Education (ACOTE).
-It is the student's responsibility to fully exploit all fieldwork opportunities and to integrate the didactic component of the program into the fieldwork experience.
+One way occupational therapy programs provide experiential learning opportunities is through required fieldwork rotations.
+The goal of MWU's Occupational Therapy Program is to exceed the standards set by the Accreditation Council of Occupational Therapy Education (ACOTE).
+It is the student's responsibility to fully engage in all fieldwork opportunities and to integrate the didactic component of the program into the fieldwork experience.
 This manual serves to provide information to enhance the fieldwork experience, as well as provide guidelines for post-fieldwork II procedures.
 Please read this manual carefully and contact the Academic Fieldwork Coordinator if you have any questions.

 The goal of Level I Fieldwork is to introduce students to the fieldwork experience, and develop a basic comfort level with and understanding of the needs of clients.
 Level I fieldwork is integral to the program's curriculum design and includes experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
 Qualified personnel for supervised Level I fieldwork include, but are not limited to, occupational therapy practitioners initially certified nationally, psychologists, physician assistants, teachers, social workers, nurses, and physical therapists.